cesarnml/vim-notes/PractiveVimNotes/PracticalVim/Chapter10_CopyAndPaste.md

 ## Tip 60 - Delete, Yank, and Put with Vim's Unnamed Register

+- `xp` - transpose the next to characters using the unamed register -- useful!!!
+- `ddp` - transpose the next two lines
+- `yyp` - linewise copy and paste

 ## Tip 61 - Grok Vim's Registers

 ## Tip 62 - Replace a Visual Selection with a Register